 Despite their different goals, data ingestion and ETL share many similarities.
 In fact, some people consider ETL a type of data ingestion, although it includes more steps than just collecting and moving information.

-SEE: Top 5 best practices for cloud security (TechRepublic)
+SEE: Check out these best practices for cloud security.

 Finally, assistive software is available for both ETL and data ingestion processes.
 Although some solutions are strictly designed for one or the other, the overlap in what these processes do means many data ingestion products perform some or all of the steps of ETL.